Roman-Simone/CLIMBER_RECOGNIZER/README.md

     ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library.

     ```BASH
-    python main.py     // It works with python 3.10 with other python versions there may be problems with tkinter library.
+    python main.py     // It works properly with python 3.10 with other python versions there may be problems with tkinter library.
     ```
     After running it a menu will be opened and there select the demo you want to try out.